 Beretta’s A300 Ultima Patrol Shotgun – Part 2

 During my last trip to Gunsite, I finished up my work with Beretta's A300 Ultima Patrol.
 Patterning No two shotgun barrels are the same.
 It's easy to stand by that statement because they darn sure do not pattern alike.
-As a result, the starting point for any serious work with a practical shotgun is its pattern with defensive ammunition – this almost means 00Buck for 12-gauge guns, though #1 Buck can be quite useful as [...]
+As a result, the starting point for any serious work with [...]

 Beretta’s A300 Ultima Patrol Shotgun